Limmen/gym-idsgame/experiments/training/v9/random_defense/tabular_q_learning/README.md

 - `vulnerability_val=0`
 - `num_vulnerabilities_per_layer=2`

-The environment has sparse rewards (+1,-1 rewards are given at the terminal state of each episode).
+The environment has dense rewards (+1,-1 given whenever the attacker reaches a new level in the network)

 The environment is partially observed (attacker can only see attack attributes of neighboring nodes, defender can only see defense attributes)

 ## Environment

-- Env: `random_defense-v2`
+- Env: `random_defense-v9`

 ## Algorithm